 In just 5 months following the award of the contract, SBA moved to a modern technology stack, hosted on flexible public cloud infrastructure, and launched an eligibility service in December 2015 for the WOSB program.
-This release was shortly followed by the successful launch of the modernized Woman-Owned Small Business certification system in March 2016 on certify.SBA.gov.
-Work is underway for the modernization of the 8(a) certification program, for a release planned in early 2017.
+This release was shortly followed by the successful launch of the modernized Woman-Owned Small Business certification system in March 2016 on certification system in March 2016 on certification system in early 2017.
 Eventually all SBA Certifications will be processed through Certify.SBA.Gov.